manasvinisrini/manasvinisrini.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-Hi.
-I'm Manasvini.
-But you can call me Manas.
+Hi!
+I’m Manasvini, but you can call me Manas.

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I’m a graduate student in Robotics and Autonomous Systems at Boston University, focusing on robotic perception and motion planning.
+I design systems for robots to perceive their surroundings and perform tasks with precision.